A Provençal Tradition

 This migration is celebrated in many Provencal towns.
 It’s a nod to the traditions of the bergers (shepherds) whom still follow this lifestyle.
 One cannot help but smile at the counter-intuitive sight of the livestock (mostly sheep) hurrying along city streets.

 The Transhumance, as with many events in France, is also celebrated through wine and gastronomy.
 The migration is often held on the same day as gastronomic markets including local producers as well as producers that come especially from all regions of France.
-You’ll often witness traditional dances and costumes and because the shepherds are proud of their ‘métier’ or profession, in some towns, they demonstrate the skills of their sheepdogs.
+You’ll often witness traditional dances and costumes.
+Because the shepherds are proud of their ‘métier’ or profession, in some towns, they demonstrate the skills of their sheepdogs.

 It’s a great day for people (and animal!) watching in any town that happens to be situated in the middle of a transhumance route.